MINIMALaq/osmShortestPathRL/README.md

 # osmShortestPathRL
 Find Shortest Path between two points on OSM using Reinforcement Learning.

-I want to find shortest path between two points on OSM using Reinforcement Leaarning.
+I want to find shortest path between two points on OSM using Reinforcement Learning.

-In the first step I will find the Shortest Path using Q-Value Reinforcement Learning on an arbitrary graph.
+In the first step I will find the Shortest Path using Q-Value Reinforcement Learning on an arbitrary un-directed graph.

-Then I want to use OSM graph as an input.
+Then I want to use OSM graph as an input graph.

 Then I will solve the problem usin DQN on OSM.